Retirement Plans

 Self-Employed Person Treated as Employer and Employee

-For income tax purposes, a self-employed person, such as a sole proprietor or partner in a general partnership, is not treated as an employee of his own business.
-However, for retirement plan purposes a self-employed person wears two hats, one as "employee" and another as "employer".
-This means a self-employed person may make two separate plan contributions to his/her own 401(k) plan under the plan's contribution rules that apply to an employee and another contribution under the plan's rules that apply to the employer.
-This "double-contribution rule allows a substantially greater contribution amount.
-(Note that this "double-contribution" rule for self-employed persons also applies to SIMPLE plans, but not to SEP plans.)
+Federal income tax purposes, a self-employed person, such as a sole proprietor or partner in a general partnership, is not treated as an employee of his own business.
+However, for retirement plan purposes a self-employed person wears two hats: one as "employee" and another as "employer".

 • As employer, an additional contribution of 25% of earned income.

-• If aged 50 and older, an additional $7,500 as an employee may be contributed.
+• If aged 50 and older, an additional $7,500 may be contributed as a catch-up contributioon.

 Compensation Limits